Lokomotywownia Kraków Płaszów

 THE ABANDONED TRAIN REPAIR SHOP IN POLAND

 Płaszów was built in 1908.
 Further, the facilities on this site were expanded in 1927 with offices and technical buildings.
 Also, the northern roundhouse was enlarged, and the south roundhouse was built.
 During the German occupation, the locomotive workshops were expanded with the rectangular hall.
-Both diesel and electric traction vehicles took over the steam locs at the end of the 1950s.
+Both diesel and electric traction vehicles took over the steam locomotives at the end of the 1950s.
 Kraków Płaszów became the main and the only railway junction of the Kraków railway.
 Eventually, in 1970 the locomotive workshop took over the service of diesel locomotives.

 From diesel to electric